 I sat up and looked her in the eye.
 She was serious.The scouring had to begin, and soon!

 So, armed with the easiest weapon at my disposal, the Internet, I commenced the search.
-My detailed post on the list of preschools/daycare/montessori schools is now available for reading.
+My detailed post on the list of preschools/daycare/Montessori schools in East Bangalore is now available for reading.

 This may seem like a negligible factor, but in reality, it isn’t.
 We don’t want our young kids to be travelling for 2 hours one-way on a bus to spend 3 hours in a playschool.That kind of defeats the entire purpose.